 JAMES HOLMES / CELLTECH LTD / SCIENCE PHOTO LIBRARY JAMES HOLMES / CELLTECH LTD / SCIENCE PHOTO LIBRARY

 Scientist working with start-up flask of mammalian cell culture used for the commercial production of recombinant proteins or monoclonal antibodies.
 The initial stage of producing a culture of monoclonal antibodies involves the fusion of a normal antibody-producing cell (a lymphocyte) with a rapidly multiplying tumour cell.
-The resulting "hybridoma" cells are multiplied in fermenter vessels to produce large numbers of genetically identical copies, each secreting the antibody produced by the original lymphocyte.
-In this way, large amounts of antibodies can be produced for use as vaccines or medical diagnostic tests.
+The resulting "hybridoma" cells are multiplied in fermenters to produce large numbers of genetically identical copies, each secreting the antibody produced by the original lymphocyte.
+In this way large amounts of specific antibodies can be produced for use in medicine as vaccines or in diagnostic tests.
+BRO 3.8.

 Model release not available.
 Property release not required.